Rails-Forums/Brew/README.md

 # Brew setup
 #### This script installs all necessary requirements for web development.
-This script also sets up your dotfiles
+This script also sets up your dotfiles.
+#### Also when oh-my-zsh is installed type exit and the script will continue.

 ## Requirements
 #### Mac Os
 * macOS Mojave (10.14)
 * macOS Catalina (10.15)
-* macOS BigSur (11.0 - 11.4)
+* macOS BigSur (11.0 - 11.5.1)

 ## Install
 #### This script is for the m1 macs.